monhacks/emerald-battle-revolution/README.md

 * [Github Issues & Milestones](https://github.com/damon-murdoch/dragapult-emerald/milestones)

 ## Credits

+Not all of the below features have persisted in the latest version, but these tutorials helped me learn the codebase and otherwise contributed to development of the project greatly.

 * The entire [PokeEmerald-Expansion development team](https://github.com/rh-hideout/pokeemerald-expansion/wiki/Credits/_edit), for developing and maintaining the incredible source image this project uses